 Below the fold, Hot Jar features different interactions users have with the product, display its powerful tools, and how these tools solve the problem.

-Example #10.
-Square – Breathing new life into played-out wordplay
+10. Square – breathing new life into played-out wordplay

 When thinking about your web copy, the words “one-stop shop” will inevitably run through your head.
 But Square shows us, there’s no reason to rest on B2B copywriting clichés.